Hepatitis C (cont.)

 - Find a local Gastroenterologist in your town

-HCV is the leading reason for liver transplantation in the U.S., accounting for 40% to 45% of transplants.
-HCV routinely recurs after transplantation and infects the new liver.
+Hepatitis C is the leading reason for liver transplantation in the U.S., accounting for 40% to 45% of transplants.
+Hepatitis C routinely recurs after transplantation and infects the new liver.
 Approximately 25% of these patients with recurrent hepatitis will develop cirrhosis within five years of transplantation.
-Despite these findings of recurrence, the five-year survival rate for patients with HCV is comparable to that of patients who are transplanted for other types of liver disease.
+Despite these findings of recurrence, the five-year survival rate for patients with hepatitis C is comparable to that of patients who are transplanted for other types of liver disease.

 Treatment for recurrent hepatitis after transplantation is not a simple issue.
 Most transplant centers delay therapy until recurrent disease is confirmed.
-Treatment of recurrent hepatitis is complicated with interferon, an important drug for treatment, is an immune modulator (modifier) that may promote rejection of the transplanted liver.
-Furthermore, interferon and ribavirin may not be well tolerated by patients who just underwent transplantation and are taking many different kinds of medications.
+Treatment of recurrent hepatitis has been complicated since interferon, an important drug for treatment until now, is an immune modulator (modifier) that may promote rejection of the transplanted liver.
+Furthermore, interferon and ribavirin may not be well tolerated by patients who have recently undergone transplantation and are taking many different kinds of medications that might interact.
+Hence, interferon based regimens no longer are recommended.

 Find out what women really need.